Seraaron/agora/srd/Character Assembly.md

 > ### Eg.
 >
 > -   An ambitious noblewoman, intent on rallying the people of the city to his side and publicly humiliating the aristocrats and pundits who said it couldn't be done.
-> -   Like a cross between Robin Hood and Don Quixote; someone who wants to stealing from the rich and give to the poor, but he's completely incompetent.
+> -   Like a cross between Robin Hood and Don Quixote — someone who wants to stealing from the rich and give to the poor, but he's completely incompetent.
 > -   An adopted child, ferried to a distant land, who's now building a mercenary company with the aid of some friends and other adventurers.

 So long as the character is clear to you — and your Peers _mostly_ get where you're going with it, and can see their own character concepts working in tandem with yours — then you should be okay to proceed.